AndreasPapaz/NewsScraper/README.md

-# German Shepherd Reddit Scrapper
+# German Shepherd Reddit Scraper

 Using a database of publicly traded companies with barchart OnDemand and Twitter APIs, users can create a unique profile of companies to follow and compare a company's stock price and Twitter trending score to make executive calls on whether to invest or sell a company's stock!
 With our all-in-one dashboard, users will have a rich platform they can use to gain new insights utilizing the pulse of social media to beat Wall Street!